jnichols93/Sprint-Challenge--JavaScript/README.md

  New binding: is used with a constructor function then making a new instance of that constructor.
   Explicit binding: is used for overriding the context of the this keyword.
-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() points to the extended class and the attributes of the current class that is extending can make changes to the values of the extended class?
 ## Project Set up

 Follow these steps to set up and work on your project: